Selection, the Principle of Evolution

 Consensus on Evolution

-Evolution 2.0Public schools are required to teach evolution as a valid scientific theory.
-Interestingly enough, not a single science organization in the twenty-first century has successfully developed a scientific consensus on evolution.
+Evolution 2.0Public schools require the teaching of evolution as a scientific theory.
+Amazingly, no science organization in the twenty-first century has successfully developed a scientific consensus on evolution.

-Eighteen science organizations currently have a consensus statement on climate change, spanning from the American Association for the Advancement of Science (AAAS) to the American Medical Association (AMA).
-A scientific consensus on climate change, from leading science organizations, while silent on a scientific consensus on evolution, is rather telling.
+Eighteen science organizations, from the American Association for the Advancement of Science (AAAS) to the American Medical Association (AMA), currently have a consensus statement on climate change.
+While the consensus on climate change from leading science organizations is silent on a scientific consensus on evolution, the message is clear.

 Continue Reading